Tutorials

 Access The Current Application Instance

 When an application is instantiated, it is stored in a static variable within the Application class.
-Use Application.getInstance() to get the current running instance of your application from anywhere within your code.
+Use Application.getInstance() to get the current running instance of your application from anywhere within your code to call public methods on it.

 Exit Your Application

-When your game needs to exit due to the "Quit" button being pressed in-game, "Alt+F4" being pressed, or some other a quit action being performed, call the Application.getInstance().quit() method to quit.
+When your game needs to exit , call the Application.getInstance().quit() method to quit.

 Scenes & Entities